Skip to main content

 Pair Settings and Overrides

-Each trading pair, along with its assigned strategy and an optional override, is defined under the pairs section for its respective exchange.
+Each trading pair, its assigned strategy, and optional overrides are defined under the pairs section for the relevant exchange.
 For example:

 "binance": {